VISER: Visually-Informed System for Enhanced Robustness in Open-Set Iris Presentation Attack Detection: Experimental Design

 \subsection{Metrics}

-In accordance with ISO/IEC 30107 we report the Attack Presentation Classification Error Rate (APCER) at Bona Fide Presentation Classification Error Rate (BPCER) threshold of 1\% for each configuration respectively \cite{iso30107}, we also report the average Area Under the Receiver Operator Characteristic (AUROC) curve to provide easy comparison to other Iris PAD works.
-As we are comparing to the XENT baseline in all cases, specifically for a given model training method we report the difference between it's performance and the XENT baseline performance.
-This does not change that a \textit{lower} value is better for the APCER metric and a \textit{higher} value is better the AUROC metric.
+In accordance with ISO/IEC 30107 we report the Attack Presentation Classification Error Rate (APCER) at Bona Fide Presentation Classification Error Rate (BPCER) threshold of 1\% for each configuration respectively \cite{iso30107}.
+As we are comparing to the XENT baseline in all cases, specifically for a given model training method we report the difference between its performance and the XENT baseline performance.
+This does not change that a \textit{lower} value is better for the APCER metric.

 Our final ranking values are averages over all attack types compiled from multiple random variables: the variable for multiple runs per attack type left out, and the average over each category.
 Due to this we simply report point value ranking and exclude standard deviations.
-We define a better performance as lower (in the case of APCER) or higher (in the case of AUROC) ranking.
+We define a better performance as lower (in the case of APCER).